LiPGa/IFDP/README.md

 # Intelligent Financial Data Platform

-This is the final project for Cornell CS5412 Cloud Computing

 # Data Description
 Data stored in the Cosmos DB is following format in a dict with two important attributes id and val.